kyleconrad/portfolio-2024/README.md

 ---

 ## Local Setup
 Running local set up will install all necessary bundles and dependencies.
+[Install nvm](https://github.com/nvm-sh/nvm) to ensure you are using the correct node version.

     $ cd portfolio-2024
+    $ nvm install
     $ npm install

 ---